SeaGL/seagl.github.io/style_guide.md

 ## Design {#Design}

 This section contains information about the visual elements of the conference, how to use them and best practices.
-All design assets are licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA</a>, unless otherwise specified.
+All design assets are licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.

 ### The Logo {#TheLogo}